plotly/documentation/_posts/r/2015-07-30-figure-labels.md

----
-title: Axes Labels in R
+# Axes Labels in R
-name: Axes Labels
-permalink: r/figure-labels
-description: How to set the title and axis-titles in R
-layout: base
-thumbnail: figure-labels.jpg
-language: r
-page_type: example_index
-has_thumbnail: false
-display_as: layout_opt
----